Legalvision

 • the count of films released in a year.

-Generally, the law does not consider this an original work as it merely represents real-world information.
+Generally, the law does not consider this an original work because it merely represents real-world information.

 What Data is an ‘Original Work’?

-However, there are instances when data can be an original work.
-For example, if you organise data in a unique manner that reflects someone's creativity, the law might consider this data an ‘original work’.
+However, data can be an original work in some circumstances.
+For example, if you organise data in a unique manner that reflects someone's creativity, the law might consider that data an ‘original work’.

 Examples of organised data that copyright protects include;